Rational pricing

-Rational pricing is the assumption in financial economics that asset prices - and hence asset pricing models - will reflect the arbitrage-free price of the asset as any deviation from this price will be "arbitraged away".
-This assumption is useful in pricing fixed income securities, particularly bonds, and is fundamental to the pricing of derivative instruments.
+In financial economics, rational pricing is the assumption that asset pricing models reflect the arbitrage-free price of the asset.
+This assumption is fundamental to the pricing of derivative instruments and useful in pricing fixed income securities.

+According to rational pricing models, where a mismatch exists between two or more markets, arbitrage will occur such that the arbitrageur makes a risk-free profit by purchasing and short-selling simultaneously in both markets.
+By doing so, the arbitrageur may deliver the purchased asset to the buyer, receiving that higher price, whilst paying the seller on the cheaper market with the proceeds and pocketing the difference.
+As such, the law of one price holds across trading exchanges; prices of assets with identical cash flows equalise; and the price of assets with known future cash flows may be calculated in advance.

+Rational pricing assumptions are a key aspect of mathematical finance and the fundamental theorem of asset pricing.

 Arbitrage mechanics

 Arbitrage is the practice of taking advantage of a state of imbalance between two (or possibly more) markets.
 Where this mismatch can be exploited (i.e. after transaction costs, storage costs, transport costs, dividends etc.) the arbitrageur can "lock in" a risk-free profit by purchasing and selling simultaneously in both markets.

 In general, arbitrage ensures that "the law of one price" will hold; arbitrage also equalises the prices of assets with identical cash flows, and sets the price of assets with known future cash flows.

 The law of one price

 The same asset must trade at the same price on all markets ("the law of one price").

 Where this is not true, the arbitrageur will: